ryanott01/DevMountain-Capstone-final/README.md

 Full Stack Python(Flask Framework) web application

 Showcasing my growth from the first capstone and everything I have learned at DevMountain.
-Built in Python (Flask web framework) and all data is stored in a sqlite database.
+Built in Python (Flask web framework)
+Database: sqlite

 ## How to create users